 Pursuant to Solvency II requirements, specific rules apply to the outsourcing of critical or important functions by SGLRI.
-SGLRI is a reinsurance undertaking incorporated in and supervised by a regulator with jurisdiction in Ireland.

 A critical or important function is defined in the Policy as a function essential to the operation of SGLRI, i.e. a function the interruption of which would be considered as likely to have a significant impact on: